My address is wrong. How can I update it?

 BC property owners can update the mailing address on a land title online at using the BC Services Card app.
 The option to mail or deliver an application in person by appointment at a Land Title Office is also available.
 To learn more or start an application, visit www.ltsa.ca/ChangeMailingAddress

 Your mailing information can also be changed on the BC Assessment website https://info.bcassessment.ca/Services-products/update-your-property-information.

 I require a tax certificate.
 How do I get one?

 Can I pay my taxes or utilities online?

 Property Taxes are due July 1 (or next business day) of every year

 Yes, through online banking or telephone banking, if you bank with CIBC, Scotiabank, HSBC or Credit Union you can add Princeton as a bill payee.

-Go to 'Add Bill Payee', search for Princeton and choose either property taxes or utilities.
+On your banking app, go to 'Add Bill Payee', search for Princeton and choose either property taxes or utilities.
 (Please note, you cannot pay anything other than Property Taxes or Utilities online)

 This is an example so you can find your account number at the top right hand corner of your Property Tax Notice:

 This is an example bill for for Utilities and your account number is found in the top right corner on your Water & Sewer bill: